NCAR/dart-developers-guide/source/commit-messages.rst

   git config --global user.name “Margaret Hamilton” git config --global user.email mhamilton@nasa.gov

-Set the editor you want to use for commit messages, vim, nano, emacs, notepad++, whatever your favorite editor is.
+Set the editor you want to use for commit messages: vim, nano, emacs, notepad++, whatever your favorite editor is.
 In this example, I am setting my editor for commit messages to vim.